statycc/tyni/readme.md

 * Running these commands assumes dev requirements are installed;
   run `./setup.sh` for easy dev-setup.
 * The analyzer expects input in high-level input language, i.e., a Java file.
   It is not necessary to compile the java programs, but
+    * Compiling programs is a useful sanity check to make sure inputs are actually valid.
     * Bytecode may be interesting to inspect, so there are commands to generate bytecode.

-  * To make sure input programs are actually valid, compiling them is a useful sanity check.

 * The parsers are built, but can be re-built with the Makefile commands.

+#### About design choices

+* No optimizations are applied to the input program; it is analyzed as-is (excl. comments).
+* All variables, methods, etc. retain their original identifiers.
+* The Java parser is generated, with [ANTLR](https://www.antlr.org/), from the grammars.
+* Using ANTLR has many benefits for this kind of project:
+    * Can add front-end languages with low(-ish) overhead.
+    * Can choose input languages so that comparisons with previous works is possible.
+    * Analyzer implementation freedom: can choose any ANTLR target language.
+    * Adding OOP concepts later should be implementationally straightforward.
+    * Immediately have a precise documented specification of supported inputs.
+    * See list of all available [grammars](https://github.com/antlr/grammars-v4) if this is of interest.
+* Everything done here should be doable in compiler IR.
+    * Parse tree has more information than necessary; the analysis could do with less.
+    * Current design makes the analyzer light and isolated for simplicity.
+    * No reason so far why it could not take place inside a compiler.